-Beginning with the first, short-lived experiment with a law permitting euthanasia, which was conducted in the Northern Territory in 1996-1997, there are fifteen jurisdictions which have (or had) a scheme permitting either euthanasia or assisted suicide or both.
+Beginning with the first, short-lived experiment with a law permitting euthanasia, which was conducted in the Northern Territory in 1996-1997, there are twenty six jurisdictions which have (or had) a scheme permitting either euthanasia or assisted suicide or both.

-Nonetheless a careful scrutiny of all the available data on the fifteen experiments leads to the conclusion that they are all – in various ways – fatally flawed.
+Nonetheless a careful scrutiny of all the available data on these experiments leads to the conclusion that they are all – in various ways – fatally flawed.

 None of the regimes that have so far been tried excludes inevitable wrongful deaths.